Biden to restore 3 national monuments cut by Trump

 The Biden administration has said the decision to review the monuments was part of an expansive plan to tackle climate change and reverse the Trump administration’s “harmful” policies.

-Daly reported from Washington, D.C.
+Whitehurst reported from Salt Lake City.
 Associated Press writer Patrick Whittle in Portland, Maine, contributed to this report.

 Credit: Rick Bowmer